Skip to main content

 5. Safari

 Allergic rhinitis is caused by an allergic reaction to an allergen.
-Allergens include pollen, dust, or certain animals.
+Allergens include pollen, dust, or skin flakes from certain animals.

 Common allergens